 What is HIPAA?: HIPAA is a federal law that required the creation of national standards to protect patient health information from being disclosed without the patient’s consent or knowledge.
 Two main components of HIPAA are known as the HIPAA Privacy Rule and the HIPAA Security Rule.

 The Privacy Rule standards address the use and disclosure of individuals’ protected health information (PHI) by “covered entities.”
 Covered entities include:

 - Business associates

-CIVHC has an important role in protecting the PHI in the CO APCD and is considered a covered entity or business associate in three different ways:
+CIVHC has an important role in protecting PHI in the CO APCD and is considered a covered entity or business associate in three different ways:

 - CIVHC falls under the plain language definition of a HIPAA covered entity as a health care data clearinghouse because we process non-standard data and transactions received from payers into data elements.

 - As the state Medicaid agency, the Department of Health Care Policy and Financing (HCPF) is also a covered entity and has a business associate agreement in place with CIVHC.
 This allows CIVHC to receive and process mandated data submissions on behalf of another covered entity, Medicaid.